Smashing success: Nasa spacecraft shifts asteroid's orbit

-A spacecraft that plowed into a small, harmless asteroid millions of miles away succeeded in shifting its orbit, Nasa said Tuesday in announcing the results of its save-the-world test.
+A spacecraft that ploughed into a small, harmless asteroid millions of kilometres away succeeded in shifting its orbit, Nasa said on Tuesday in announcing the results of its save-the-world test.

 The space agency attempted the first test of its kind two weeks ago to see if in the future a killer rock could be nudged out of Earth's way.

+"This mission shows that Nasa is trying to be ready for whatever the universe throws at us," Nasa Administrator Bill Nelson said during a briefing at Nasa headquarters in Washington.

-The Dart spacecraft carved a crater into the asteroid Dimorphos on September 26, hurling debris out into space and creating a cometlike trail of dust and rubble stretching several thousand miles.
-It took days of telescope observations to determine how much the impact altered the path of the 160m asteroid around its companion, a much bigger space rock.
+The Dart spacecraft carved a crater into the asteroid Dimorphos on September 26, hurling debris out into space and creating a cometlike trail of dust and rubble stretching several thousand kilometres.
+It took days of telescope observations from Chile and South Africa to determine how much the impact altered the path of the 160-metre asteroid around its companion, a much bigger space rock.

 Before the impact, the moonlet took 11 hours and 55 minutes to circle its parent asteroid.
 Scientists had hoped to shave off 10 minutes but Nasa administrator Bill Nelson said the impact altered the asteroid's orbit by about 32 minutes.